VishwarajSudrik/Blinkit-UI-master/README.md

 A new Flutter project.

-It'S hosted on web link : https://vishwarajsudrik.github.io/Blinkit-UI-master/
+It is hosted as web on given link : https://vishwarajsudrik.github.io/Blinkit-UI-master/